 For dogs, we may recommend an oral anti-inflammatory the day after surgery and several days after to lessen the risk of discomfort and swelling.
 We use newer medications, which are less likely to cause stomach upset.

-Because cats do not tolerate standard pain medications such as aspirin, ibuprofen, or Tylenol, we are limited in what we can give them.
 Recent advances in pain medications have allowed for better pain control in cats than ever before.
-We administer a pain injection 10 minutes prior to surgery.
-After surgery, pain medication will be dispensed to give orally.
+We administer injectable pain medications and after surgery, pain medication will be dispensed to give orally.